Devil Dinosaur: Adventures with Moon Girl

 During the Secret Empire storyline, Devil Dinosaur and Moon Girl join up with Daisy Johnson's Secret Warriors.
 After rescuing Karnak from a prison camp, the Warriors encounter the Howling Commandos after falling into a trap.
 While driving West, the team is found by the X-Men.
 After escaping New Tian, the team meets Dark Beast, an evil version of Beast, who's tortured by Daisy and Karnak on information of an Inhuman who can help them.
 After receiving their information, the team encounters Mister Hyde along with Hydra's Avengers.
 After a brief fight, the team is captured until they break out when Daisy uses her powers to destroy the Helicarrier they were in.
 While trying to break Devil out of his cage, Moon Girl meets Leer, the Inhuman Karnak mentioned, who knocks her unconscious when the Helicarrier crash lands.
 Fortunately, Moon Girl and Devil have switched brains just in time, enabling Moon Girl to lead the Warriors to an Inhuman prison camp.
 There, the Warriors plan a jailbreak with the imprisoned Inhumans when the Underground resistance arrives to help them.
-It's later revealed that Leer is Karnak's son and that Karnak had sold him to Mr. Sinister to help activate his powers.
+It is later revealed that Leer is Karnak's son and that Karnak had sold him to Mister Sinister to help activate his powers.

 Powers and abilities

-Devil Dinosaur is a gigantic reptile, with the instinctive savagery of a carnivore, and possesses super strength and durability.
+Devil Dinosaur is a gigantic theropod, and thus possesses super strength and durability.
 He also possesses above normal intelligence, on par with a human's.
-He can switch bodies with Moon Girl because of her as yet unexplained Inhuman powers and may also be able to change his physical size, sometimes appearing nearly five stories tall with Moon Girl dwarfed by his foot and at other times closer to the size of an average Tyrannosaurus rex of roughly twenty feet in length and Moon Girl standing as tall as his knee.